unitaryfund/mitiq/docs/source/guide/guide_02-getting-started.rst

     Mitigation provides a 97.6 factor of improvement.

-The variance in the mitigated expectation value is now stored in ``var``.

 You can also use ``mitiq`` to wrap your backend execution function into an error-mitigated version.